Home Automation – It’s a Family Affair

-It’s time to talk to your builder, architect, electrician, cabinet-maker and interior decorator about your smart home plans.
+For a new build, planning for a smart home requires you to talk to your builder, architect, electrician, cabinet-maker and interior decorator about your smart home plans.
 They must be involved in the planning process from the beginning.
 Encourage them to communicate and coordinate with your home systems installer, once you’ve hired that person.
 Your interior designer might be able to suggest a painter who could camouflage speakers, keypads and sensors.
 Your electrician’s schedule will need to be coordinated with that of your installer.
 And the architect simply must know where electronics will be installed in order to plan for the space.
 Getting your team to work together can make the difference between a dream house and a house of horrors.

 Holding a family meeting!

+Planning for a smart home has now reached a mature state.
 It’s time to choose an installer.
 You’ve met the candidates, or at least spoken to them on the phone.
 Who do you feel you can trust?
 You’re going to be seeing a lot of this person, so you need to make sure both of you are compatible with each other.
 Do you feel comfortable discussing your budget and priorities, or do you feel as if your installer is always trying to sell you more stuff?
 What about neatness and courtesy?
 How about availability in an emergency?
 If you leave a message, how promptly do you get a response?

 And is your installer excited about your dream home?
 A well-integrated electronic system will require long hours of hard work.
 If the excitement isn’t there now, you’re not going to see a sudden burst of energy six months into the job.